 You can take the knowledge test at driver examination stations located throughout the state.
 The knowledge test contains multiple choice and true or false questions that evaluate your knowledge and understanding of Minnesota traffic laws and road signs.
 The knowledge test may be offered on paper or on a computer.
-At exam stations where the test is offered on a computer, you can take the test in English or one of several other languages.
-Headphones are available, upon request, to allow you to hear the questions as you read them.
+At exam stations where the test is offered on a computer, you can take the test in English, one of several other languages, or in American Sign Language (ASL).
+Headphones are available to allow you to hear the questions as you read them.
+Please inquire at the exam station if you need special accommodations.
 You may take only one knowledge test per day.
 You must obtain a score of 80 percent to pass.

 You must show proper identification before you will be permitted to take the test.
-If you are under 18 years of age, you must present a certificate of enrollment ("Blue Card") from an approved driver education course showing that you have completed the classroom portion of the course and have enrolled in behind-the-wheel training.
+If you are under 18 years of age, you must also present a certificate of enrollment ("Blue Card" or "Pink Card") from an approved driver education course showing that you have completed the appropriate amount of classroom instruction and have enrolled in behind-the-wheel training.
 Classroom instruction is not required if you are 18 years of age or older.
-For information on home-schooling rules and regulations, go to www.mndriveinfo.org.
+Information on home-schooling rules and regulations is available here.